Natural Health Products

 What else should I be aware of?

 Flaxseed products seem to be well tolerated and few side effects have been reported.
 Flaxseed should be taken with plenty of water as it contains fiber; otherwise, it can worsen constipation or, in rare cases, even cause intestinal blockage.
-Both flaxseed and flaxseed oil can cause diarrhea.
+Both flaxseed and flaxseed oil can cause bloating, diarrhea, and upset stomach.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.